tdkent/tbm-books-backend/README.md

 - price (string): randomly generated between 8.99 and 29.99 (all prices end with .99).
 - inventory (number): randomly generated number between 10-100.

+#### GET /api/books

+Sends all books in the database in a single array of objects.
+Note that some books have broken links to their image files.

 #### GET /api/books/:id

-Returns an array containing a single book object with the same keys as above.
+Returns an array containing a single book object.
+The :id parameter in the URL corresponds to the id of the book.

 #### GET /api/books/genre/:genre

 Returns an array of book objects matching the requested genre parameter.
-Note that genre names are uppercased (Horror, Science-Fiction, etc.).
+The :genre parameter in the URL must be capitalized (i.e. Horror, Science-Fiction).

 #### GET /api/books/top-tens

-Returns an array of arrays, each containing a "top-ten" list:
+Returns an array containing two arrays:
-1. The top ten "most rated" books (i.e., the most number of global ratings, regardless of rating).
+- Array #1: The top ten "most rated" books (i.e., the most number of global ratings, regardless of rating).
-2. The top ten "highest rated" books (i.e., the highest rated book, regardless of the number of global ratings).
+- Array #2: The top ten "highest rated" books (i.e., the highest rated book, regardless of the number of global ratings).

 ### Users